nicosanc/nicosanc.github.io/_posts/2024-07-06-Merkle-Trees-And-Dags.md

 - Efficiently proving that a piece of data is present in a larger data set

 The leaves are partitions of an original piece of data, and can be split however we want as long as it is reproducible.
-Since it uses hash functions, which produces outputs of fixed size, we can easily determine the size of a merkle tree (and it will always be the same).
-The actual size of the data does not matter since it will be reduced to fixed size hashes, regardless of the original data size.
+Since it uses hash functions, which produces outputs of fixed size, we can easily determine the size of a merkle tree regardless of the original data's size

 ### MERKLE DAGS

 Directed Acyclic graphs are the natural representation of data hierarchy, where nodes can only point to child nodes.
 For example,